Freenove/Freenove_Projects_Kit/docs/source/fnk0059/codes/C/3_Control_LED_with_Push_Button_Switch.rst

     *   -   |Chapter03_03|

-            :red:`For other functions that are not being used, it is recommended to turn their DIP switches to the left.`
+            :combo:`red font-bolder:For other functions that are not being used, it is recommended to turn their DIP switches to the left.`

 .. |Chapter03_02| image:: ../_static/imgs/3_Control_LED_with_Push_Button_Switch/Chapter03_02.png
 .. |Chapter03_03| image:: ../_static/imgs/3_Control_LED_with_Push_Button_Switch/Chapter03_03.png